CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'ingest_clumps_easy' Results & Conclusion

 The fastest vector-based method is 15 times slower than the slowest tree-based method.
 It is 75 times slower than `RangeSetBlaze`.
-This is expected because vector-based methods are not designed for a large numbers of inserts.
+This is expected because vector-based methods are not designed for large numbers of inserts.

 The hybrid method, `Roaring`, does better than any method except `RangeSetBlaze`.